 Chaun Cox, M.D.

-The warm weather is a perfect motivator to get outside, go for a walk and generally get off the couch and move around.
+The warm weather is a perfect motivator to get outside, go for a walk, and get off the couch and move around.
 For many people, exercising outdoors certainly feels better than being stuck inside due to the bitter cold.
-But when our summer goes from warm to hot, exercising could be risky — unless you’re prepared.
+But when summer goes from warm to hot, exercising could be risky — unless you’re prepared.

-Stay hydrated.
 Your body cools itself by sweating, and if you stay hydrated, the body is pretty good at cooling itself.
 When you become dehydrated, your body starts to store heat inside.
 Your core temperature begins to increase, and that can put your organs and nervous system at risk.
 Drink water before, during and after you exercise.
-Experts also recommend drinking fluids; water is still preferable.
 Additionally, make sure you have food throughout the day.

-Slow down.
 Don’t try to keep up your normal pace and intensity in hot weather.
 Get comfortable knowing you’ll have to take things a bit easier when the mercury rises.
-Save your goal of setting a personal best for another, cooler day, and don’t think you have to keep up with your running or workout buddies — at least until the temperature cools off a bit.
+Save your goal of setting a personal best for another, cooler day.
+Don’t think you have to keep up with your running or workout buddies — at least until the temperature cools off a bit.

-Dress smart.
 Clothing for exercise or working out in hot weather should permit evaporation of sweat from your skin.
-Wear something light-colored, lightweight and loose-fitting.
-Clothing can also help protect your skin form the sun — along with plenty of sunscreen.
+Wear light-colored, lightweight and loose-fitting items.
+Clothing also can help protect your skin from the sun, along with plenty of sunscreen.